Vaccinated Cruise Information

 - Vaccine – All guests and crew 18 or older must be “fully vaccinated” prior to boarding our vessels.
 The Center for Disease Control (CDC) defines this as “14 days after your final Covid-19 vaccine shot.”
 At a minimum, this process takes 42 days for the 2-shot Moderna vaccine, 35 days for the 2-shot Pfizer vaccine, and 14 days for the 1-shot Johnson & Johnson vaccine.
 Plan carefully as it is often unknown which vaccine is available at any given facility.

-- COVID -19 Molecular Testing – Guests must have negative results from a molecular test administered no sooner than 4 days prior to the day of embarkation.
+- COVID -19 Molecular Testing – Guests 2 years and older must have negative results from a molecular test administered no sooner than 4 days prior to the day of embarkation.
 For example, guests should test Tuesday morning for a Saturday embarkation.
 PCR is one type of molecular test.
 Any type of molecular test, including PCR or molecular rapid tests, are acceptable.
 The important factor is that it be molecular and not antigen testing.

-Pack Well – Guests are asked to bring sufficient masks for the duration of the trip, but additional masks are available onboard.
+Pack Well – Guests are asked to bring sufficient masks for travel days and time in port, and for the full week for unvaccinated children.
 Do not forget your vaccination and Covid-19 molecular test documents (printed or electronic - legible copies are acceptable) as these documents will be verified at time of check in before guests can board the boat.

 - Travel – Guests should follow all federal and local guidance for traveling to the destination.
 Wearing a mask at the appropriate times, including on flights.
 UnCruise cannot guarantee that all people in ports are vaccinated, so please wear your mask when in port (Juneau, Sitka, and Ketchikan).

 Check In – On the day guests board our vessel: